Nupaky

 Nupaky is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 2,100 inhabitants.

 Geography

 Nupaky is located about 7 km southeast of Prague.
 It lies in a flat agricultural landscape in the Prague Plateau.

 History

 The first written mention of Nupaky is from 1380.
 Until the Hussite Wars, part of the village was owned by the Vyšehrad Chapter and part by a local noble.
 After the wars, it was owned by a family who called themselves the Lords of Nupaky.
 From 1514, Nupaky was a part of the Koloděje estate.
 In 1623, Nupaky was confiscated from Václav Štastný Rous of Vražkov as a result of the Battle of White Mountain.
-From 1623 until the establishment of the independent municipality in 1848, Nupaky belonged to the Uhříněves estate, owned by the Liechtenstein family.
+From 1623 until the establishment of an independent municipality in 1848, Nupaky belonged to the Uhříněves estate, owned by the Liechtenstein family.

 Economy

 Nupaky is known for its industrial zone, which benefits from the proximity of Prague and the motorways.